rwilliams-dt/kubernetes-config/README.md

-# Prometheus MongoDB Metrics with MongoDB Exporter
+# Prometheus Exporters and MongoDB

 1. Login to GCP: